ArianeBlow/Zabbox_WriteUp/README.md

 ```

-# Now we have to lunch it, to do that go on "Monitoring" tab, clic on the zabbix server and select the script created before.
+# Now we have to lunch it,
+to do that go on "Monitoring" tab, clic on the zabbix server and select the script created before.
 Result a reverse shell on the Zabbix Host.

-# Stabilize the shell using Spawn TTY (python's not installed) :
+# Stabilize the shell using script methode (python's not installed) :
 ```
 /usr/bin/script -qc /bin/bash /dev/null
 ```